 There are some rare cases when feasibility reports are not required.
 In these instances, detailed business plans usually suffice.

-How Do You Obtain One?
+How Do You Obtain a Feasibility Report?

 Typically, in order to obtain a report, you hire consultants to help you conduct your feasibility study.